Every day it seems like there’s a new miracle supplement out there for PCOS.

 … you know the ones we are talking about – the posts with lots of superficial information that references any old study on PubMed and calls it a day after 2-3 sentences.

 That’s why for the purposes of this post we’ve decided to go deep and focus our attention on 1 commonly misrepresented supplement (inositol) and 2 lesser talked about supplements (cinnamon & vitamin D).

 All this to say, there are certainly other dietary supplements to consider and we promise to cover them in depth elsewhere… But for now, we wanted to provide a little clarity around 3 supplements for PCOS that aren’t adequately (or accurately) being discussed.

 Cinnamon… like the spice you occasionally put on desserts?

 As you may have guessed, cinnamon is one of the lesser talked about supplements that we believe to have some good evidence supporting its use.

 Among individuals with metabolic syndrome, cinnamon supplementation has been shown to improve (2):

 Lean body mass

-Given that women with PCOS are at risk for these health conditions, it’s not surprising that cinnamon supplementation has been evaluated for PCOS too.
+Given that women with polycystic ovary syndrome are at risk for these health conditions, it’s not surprising that cinnamon supplementation has been evaluated for PCOS too.